France look to 'extraterrestrial' Dupont for inspiration in Dublin - RFI

 Dupont began his professional career at Castres, turning heads with the French Under-20 side and making his senior international debut in the 2017 Six Nations, a late replacement for Baptiste Serin in the wins over Italy and Wales.

-A move to Toulouse followed and his international stock began to rise.
+A move to Toulouse followed and his international stock continued to rise.

-Since Fabien Galthie, himself a former France scrum-half, took over as coach after the 2019 World Cup, Dupont has emerged as one of the finest players in the world, the first name on the France teamsheet.
+Since Fabien Galthie, himself a former France scrum-half, took over as coach after the 2019 World Cup, Dupont has emerged as one of the finest players in the world.

 "He manages to remain so consistent in his performances," says an admiring Brice Dulin.